edwardcgeorge/online-chat/README.md

 # online-chatting

-This is a muilti-person online chatting tool.
+This is a multi-person live chat web app.
 * Webpage developed by HTML/CSS & Bootstrap, server by express.js
 * Using socket.io for real-time communication